procip/crisis-management-en/docs/files/document-7.md

 ![](media/3e864803c291a50ea926df4b4d29f492.png)

-Figure 1: Overview of different scenarios
+Figure 8: Overview of different scenarios

-**Figure 8: Overview of different scenarios**

 To assess the risk it is also necessary to define the objective that can be achieved in the respective situation.
 At the beginning of an epidemic, for